Updated: Mar 9

 Lothar Böttcher, Memento Mori - Winged Skull (2020).
 Photo credit: David Ceruti.

 These works with 'lenses' speak about an outward looking at others and the surrounding world.
 Through the fragile medium of see-through glass, Memento Mori - Winged Skull (2020) sets up a grim discourse on the luminous splendour of the precious human being.
 It creates a sense of an invisible 'lens' turned to the self and its human condition of frailty and ephemerality.
 The work reminds of Damien Hirst's For the love of God (2007) that Rudi Fuchs in his article 'Victory Over Decay' (2007) describes as that "we stand before it in silence.
 With inexorable authority the skull puts us in our place."
 Both works speak about death, but their crystal/diamond presences celebrate the glory of life itself and (in Fuchs's words) a victory over death and the temporal, physical aspect of it.
-Böttcher's skull has been carved from a block of glass, part of which is still remaining that suggests the emergent relationship between creator and creation.
+Böttcher's skull has been carved from a block of glass, part of which is still remaining, which suggests the emergent relationship between creator and creation.
 Whereas Hirst's work is firmly grounded in materialism, Böttcher's work is far more concerned with earthliness and a dust-to-dust scenario.

 Visit us at edg2020 Gallery to view Böttcher's work.
 We are conveniently situated in Midrand next to the Kyalami Racetrack and between Pretoria and Johannesburg.
 Google map.
 Our hours are from 9 am to 6 pm on Thursdays and Fridays and from 9 am to 2 pm on Saturdays. www.edg2020.com